Iapa/studying/core-java/nio.md

 Java NIO also has a `MappedByteBuffer` which is used in conjunction with memory mapped files.
 I'll leave this `Buffer` out of this overview though.

+**Selectors**

+A `Selector` allows a single thread to handle multiple `Channel`'s This is handy if your application has many connections\(Channels\)open , but only has low traffic on each connection.
+For instance, in a chat server.